-Cancer treatment is one of the increasingly expensive diseases to treat.
+Cancer treatment is one of the increasingly expensive diseases to deal with.
 Chemotherapy sessions are not cheap!
 And you need more than one or two.
 Depending on how far the cancer cells are spreading and influencing your body functions, the money you spend in treatment will vary.
 Huffington Post for the first time has come out publicly to comment on the increasingly popular topic on Cannabis.
 While most of professionals and organizations in the health field and corporate fraternity in general are skeptic about its workability, Huffington Post and members of the public think otherwise.
-According to this popular publisher, there is a possibility of Cannabis being an alternative treatment to Cancer and many other ailments.
+According to this popular publisher, there is a possibility of Cannabis being an natural product to fight Cancer and many other ailments.

 While it may look as a modern topic leading to unnecessary controversies, it is not.
 Cannabis relation to medicine is common since its existence as a plant.
 In 2900 BC, for instance, Emperor Fu Hsi publicly recommended the use of Cannabis as medicine.
 At the time, there was no technology and methods of extracting oil from the Marijuana plant or making powder.
 Cancer probably existed in the early days, just that it had a different name.
 Sick people with “strange” diseases were given the plant either to chew in its rawness or roll it and smoke.
 And yes, it would work.
 No has lived longer than people using traditional medicine.
 Recent news in the US indicates addition of cannabis to the pharmacopeia fronted as a cure for variety of illnesses.